Ferdawes-Benali/InfluenceOpt/README.md

 **Saving Scenarios**:
 1. Run optimization with desired constraints
-2. Click "💾 Save Scenario" in toolbar
+2. Click "Save Scenario" in toolbar
-3. Scenarios appear in "📊 Scenarios" tab
+3. Scenarios appear in "Scenarios" tab

 **Comparing Scenarios**:
 1. Select 2-5 scenarios in the table